Tips for Promoting Veganism

 Writing articles for/letters to publications, including newsletters of local groups (e.g., your local chapter of the Audubon Society, the Nature Conservancy, Food not Bombs, etc.).
 Tell a story tailored to the audience that gives the readers a way of identifying with you.

-Displaying information in public areas, such as hanging copies of Why Vegan?, Compassionate Choices, and Even If You Like Meat on your office door.
+Displaying information in public areas, such as hanging copies of Compassionate Choices on your office door.
 Many have reported great success in displaying them at health food stores, restaurants, libraries, etc. Also, tabbed flyers and display prints can be downloaded – perfect for campus bulletin boards.